Summary of generation 8

 If it was up to me, probably this would still be my situation up to now, but Juno didn't agree at all.
 Thus, it was her who suggested me to that seminar at our old university, to push me back to what I liked doing as a student.

-And it was still her to insist for me to accept when, unexpectedly, the chance of a new job as an adjunct professor was presented to me.
+And it was still her to insist I accepted the offer when, unexpectedly, the chance of a new job as an adjunct professor was presented to me.
 She didn't care about the lower wages nor about the worse security of that job, she just wanted to see me happy.
 As if I needed any other demonstration of how lucky I was to be next to her...

 And so this is when I started to be called Professor Miller.